decentralizedintelligencenetwork/decentralizedintelligencenetwork.github.io/research.md

 ---
 title: Research
 layout: page
-description: Explore how decentralized AI and data ecosystems are transforming industries through Doctelligence’s research.
+description: Explore how decentralized AI and data ecosystems are transforming industries through DIN’s research.
 intro_image_hide_on_mobile: true
 ---

 # Research & Collaboration

-Doctelligence was born from rigorous academic research, starting in the **Oxford Computer Science Department** and later presented at **UC Berkeley’s Research in Decentralized Intelligence (RDI)**.
+DIN was born from rigorous academic research, starting in the **Oxford Computer Science Department** and later presented at **UC Berkeley’s Research in Decentralized Intelligence (RDI)**.
 We’re committed to advancing decentralized AI, federated learning, and data sovereignty through deep, interdisciplinary research.
 Our vision is to work collaboratively with academic communities, research institutions, and industry leaders to tackle the complex challenges of privacy, data sharing, and scalable AI systems.

 ---